asuyanto/tswd-portfolio/final-project-part-one.md

 # Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

 I am going to use Tableau and Shorthand for this project deliverables.
-I probably insert my own graphs over there.